carldr/straight-line/README.md

 - It assumes directions betweeen two nodes are bi-directional (which is probably fine for walking) and uses that to do half the number of path finds.
 - It's pretty slow when doing country or large-county/state sized regions.
+- Doesn't output a .gpx of the final route.

 ## Missing